Information Systems and Emerging Technologies, M.S.

 For more information, visit the Office of Student Financial Services.

-3. Graduates will be able to analyze business problems and implement information technology assets that support the goals of the organization.
+- Graduates will be able to analyze business problems and implement intelligent, secure, and scalable information technology solutions that support the goals of the organization.

-4. Graduates will be able to generate (develop) the strategic vision and direction for an information systems organization.
+- Graduates will be able to lead the adoption and integration of emerging technologies to support the strategic goals of an information systems organization.

 Admission Requirements